Sometimes, you do literally have to push forward against evil that pushes you.

 The Truth Train

 She Who Saves Many Lives heard a familiar voice, as though from far away.
 I am dreaming, she realized.
 It is Tu-Swift.
 I wonder what he wants.
 Oh, of course.
 He wants me to bring Suze back to life.
 But I cannot do that.
 He knows that.
 Such a lovely dream.
 I must return.
 Such peace.
 So many flowers.
 There is a field of flowers.
 Wild roses, pink and white form hedges around the perimeter.
 And such lovely blue lupins.
 The happy white daisies.
 The bright sunflowers.
 You must see how beautiful it all is, Tu-Swift.
 But of course, he sees no such thing.
 His friend just died.
 I must rise from the dream now and give him my love.
-It seems so … difficult … to awake.
+It seems so … difficult … to awaken.
 It’s the fever.
 The red plague.
 Now Many Paths is talking too.
 What is she saying though?
 I must return to the dream.
 There, everything was easy…and beautiful.
 Understanding words is hard.
 Too hard.
 And understanding the meaning is harder still.
 And listening to the heart behind the meaning — the hope, the love, the fears — that is harder still.
 It is nearly time.
 Nearly time.
 But I must tell Many Paths something.
 And I must tell Tu-Swift something as well.
 Lids are such heavy things to lift.
 I never noticed that before.

 “Hello, Many Paths.
 Hello, Tu-Swift.”
 The old shaman sighed and thought: My voice sounds so weak.
 Just a few hours ago, or possibly a few days ago, I sounded strong.
 And, look at my old lady’s skin.
 A covering of tiny red mountains.
 That is not so pretty.